tygent0/gemini-cli/README.md

 ### For advanced use or increased limits:

-If you need to use a specific model or require a higher request capacity, you can use an API key:
+If you need higher limits or want to target a specific model, you can provide an optional API key:

 1. Generate a key from [Google AI Studio](https://aistudio.google.com/apikey).
 2. Set it as an environment variable in your terminal.
 Replace `YOUR_API_KEY` with your generated key.